tddschn/git-pp/README.md

 ## Usage

+You can either invoke this tool with `git-pp` or `git pp`, `--help` is unsupported when using the latter.

 ```
 $ git pp -h
 usage: git pp [-h] [-m COMMIT_MESSAGE] [-v] [-so] [-p] [-po] [-r REMOTE [REMOTE ...]] [-b BRANCH] [-f] [-t TIMEOUT] [DIRS ...]